East bay spca PET surrender SERVICES

 There are a number of options to explore before making the difficult decision to surrender your pet.
 Giving up part of your family should be your last resort.
 Before you decide to surrender your cat or dog, please consider the following:

-- If you are having difficulty with your living situation please look for pet-friendly housing.
-People are sometimes forced to move for a vareity of reasons (financial, family situations, job change, etc.).
+Please look for pet-friendly housing.
+People are sometimes forced to move for a variety of reasons (financial, family situations, job change, etc.).
 We urge you to search for pet-friendly housing before considering the difficult decision to leave your pet behind.
 You can use the Lovely apartment search engine to help find pet-friendly apartments.

-- Consider placing an ad for your pet.
-You can try Craigslist (www.craigslist.org) or local newspapers.
+You can place an ad online or in local newspapers.
 However, do not let your desire to re-home your pet cause you to give your pet to someone without ensuring they will be able to provide a lifelong home to your pet.

 If you have attempted the above, but still need to re-home your pet, please review our admission process below: